akirasoft/keptn-springoneplatform/README.md

 ## 1. Accounts

-1. Dynatrace - Assumes you will use a [trial SaaS dynatrace tenant](https://www.dynatrace.com/trial) and created a PaaS and API token.
+1. **Dynatrace** - Assumes you will use a [trial SaaS dynatrace tenant](https://www.dynatrace.com/trial) and created a PaaS and API token.
 See details in the [keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/)
-1. GitHub - Assumes you have a github account and a personal access token with the persmissions keptn expects.
+1. **GitHub** - Assumes you have a github account and a personal access token with the persmissions keptn expects.
 See details in the [keptn docs](https://keptn.sh/docs/0.4.0/installation/setup-keptn-gke/)
-1. Cloud provider account.
-Highly recommend to sign up for personal free trial as to have full admin rights and to not cause any issues with your enterprise account.
+1. **Cloud provider account** - Highly recommend to sign up for personal free trial as to have full admin rights and to not cause any issues with your enterprise account.
 Links to free trials
    * [Google](https://cloud.google.com/free/)
    * [Azure](https://azure.microsoft.com/en-us/free/)